 Once processing is completed, applicants are notified of the results.
 The time of the process can vary and is decided by the State Department.
 Applicants should frequently check the State Department website for any change in the status of their application.
 Decisions are usually made a half year after the end of the application period.
 Again, none of these times are guaranteed, so applicants should continuously monitor their application.

 If you are selected, you must complete all of the Diversity Visa application process requirements.
 This means completing paperwork and providing various supporting documents, adding a few months to the process.
 Once this step is completed, you must wait for the U.S Embassy to review your visa request.
 The process, from the initial lottery process to immigration, will take about 2 years.

 Serving You Throughout the Process

 We know the visa application is stressful for you and your loved ones.
 That’s why we’re here for you all along.
-At Monument Immigration, we want to make this difficult process as painless as possible.
+At Monument Immigration, our immigration attorneys in Salt Lake City want to make this difficult process as painless as possible.
 We can consult you on nearly every step of the way towards getting your green card and moving to the United States.
 Contact us to get a free case evaluation, or with any questions you may have about the immigration process.